aligholamee/CTMC/README.md

 </p>

 ---
 In most computer vision and image analysis problems, it is necessary to define a similarity measure between two or more different objects or images.
 Template matching is a classic and fundamental method used to score similarities between objects using certain mathematical algorithms.
 In this project, we'll propose two implementations of image template matching in CUDA.
-Our first method is based on the version of the template matching and the second method is based on the fast Fourier transform algorithm.
+Our first method is based on the naive version of the template matching and the second method is based on the fast Fourier transform algorithm.